Gulf Coast Food: With Cajun & Creole Recipes!

 Local food really means local here because the entire food circle happens: production, distribution, and consumption.
 Thanks to its “gulf to table” focus, Creole and Cajun seasonings, and friendly people, this region of the U.S. is a popular destination for cuisine tourism.
 This October, BNT will travel to parts of the Gulf Coast region on the “Nashville, Memphis, and Gulf Coast Tour.“

 Gulf Coast Spice: Unique Food and Friendly People

 Great food and fellowship go hand-in-hand.
-When you dig a little deeper into the people who have created, and are carrying on, the food traditions, it makes perfect sense that both are accessible, spicy, and vibrant.
+When you dig a little deeper into the people who create and carry on the food traditions, it makes perfect sense that both are accessible, spicy, and vibrant.
 If food can be “happy,” you’ll find it in the Gulf Coast—and there’s probably a festival for it!
-To name a few, there’s the Scallop Festival, Crawfish & Bluegrass Festival, Po’Boy Preservation, Boudin Wars, Pecan Festival, Sausage Festival, even, the Blessing of the Fleet, and many more.
+Here’s just a few: Scallop Festival, Crawfish & Bluegrass Festival, Po’Boy Preservation, Boudin Wars, Pecan Festival, Sausage Festival, even, the Blessing of the Fleet, and many more.
 And, guess what?
 You’re invited, too!
 Just try to be the first one to say, “Hello.”

 What’s the difference between Creole and Cajun Food?

 Both Creole and Cajun cuisine take full advantage of their Gulf Coast location and the harvest: shrimp, finfish, oysters, and blue crab.
 The inland freshwaters supply catfish, crawfish, alligator, and even, turtle.

 However, the differences are the mix of heritage and history: